mdn/content/files/en-us/web/api/xrlightestimate/sphericalharmonicscoefficients/index.md

 A {{jsxref("Float32Array")}} containing 9 spherical harmonics coefficients.
 The array contains 27 elements in total, with every 3 elements defining red, green, and blue components for each coefficient.

-The first 3 elements must be a valid lighting estimate component, the rest may be 0 due to privacy settings or limitations of the device to provide more data.
+The first 3 elements must be a valid lighting estimate component; the rest may be 0 due to privacy settings or limitations of the device to provide more data.

 ## Examples